jamesdterry/iBureaucrat/README.md

 #Installation:

-iBureaucrat is availble via CocoaPods (recommended), otherwise copy the source files to your project directory.
+* iBureaucrat is availble via CocoaPods (recommended)
+* Otherwise, copy the source files to your project directory.
+Add the QuartzCore and CoreGraphics frameworks.

 # Authors